 The pathophysiology is most easily considered by examining non-paralytic and paralytic squint separately.

 Non-paralytic, concomitant squint is usually congenital.
 Affected children have full movement in both eyes if tested separately and extraocular muscles and nerves are grossly normal.
 There is no diplopia and the angle between the longitudinal axes of the eyes remains constant on testing eye movement.

 - Ocular misalignments are common in newborns: one study found the prevalence of these to be about 73% in 1-month-old babies, reducing to 50% in 2-month-old babies and virtually disappearing in normal 4-month-old babies .

 - Pathological misalignment affects about 5% of 5-year-olds (of these, 60% have eso-deviations and 20% have exo-deviations).
 This drops to around 3% of those aged 13-24.

-- Esotropias appear to be more common than exotropias among Caucasians but, in the few studies looking at prevalence of this problem among non-white populations, the reverse appears to be true in West Indian children and patients of oriental descent.
+- Esotropias appear to be more common than exotropias among white people but, in the few studies looking at prevalence of this problem among non-white populations, the reverse appears to be true in West Indian children and patients of oriental descent.

 - Intermittent exotropias are more common than constant exotropias, which tend to be associated with other abnormalities.